LucasWerppFranco/C-rpg-game/README.md

 ## Run whith Docker
 You can also use docker to run my game!

-The only requirement to install the game this way is to have Docker installed.
+The only requirement to install the game this way is to have Docker installed on your computer.
 Click [Here](https://www.docker.com/get-started/) to install Docker.

 ```
 docker build -t rpg .